FomTarro/VTS-Sharp/README.md

 * `Action onDisconnect`: Callback executed upon disconnecting from VTS (accidental or otherwise).
 * `Action onError`: The Callback executed upon failed initialization.

+#### `void Disconnect`
+Disconnects from VTube Studio.
+Will fire the onDisconnect callback set via the Initialize method.

 #### `Dictionary<int, VTSStateBroadcastData> GetPorts`
 Generates a dictionary indexed by port number containing information about all available VTube Studio ports.